Key rollover: n-key rollover

-Multi-key rollover
+Limited key rollover

-However, to reduce cost and design complexity, most computer keyboards do not isolate all keys in this way.
+To reduce cost and design complexity, most computer keyboards do not isolate all keys.
 Instead, they use a matrix of key switches, without any isolation diodes, that assumes that only a limited number of keys will be held down at any given time.
 With these keyboards, pressing as few as three keys can cause ghosting effects, although care is taken when laying out the matrix arrangement that this does not happen for common modifier key combinations.

 A keyboard with "two-key rollover" can reliably detect only any two keys used simultaneously; in other words, a user can hold down any key on the keyboard and press a second key, and be sure that the keypress is correctly detected by the computer.
 However, if the user has two keys depressed and attempts to strike a third key, the third keypress may create a "phantom key" by shorting out the switch matrix.
 This is not acceptable for quality keyboards because there are many cases when more than two keys need to be depressed at the same time, such as Ctrl-Alt-Delete, or when more than two keys are depressed because of fast typing ("rolling over" more than two keys).

-"Multi-key rollover" is considered essential for quality keyboards and for English-language touch typing.
+A keyboard with "multi-key rollover" can reliably detect more than two keys used simultaneously.
+It is considered essential for quality keyboards and for English-language touch typing.
 This is where the most common key sequences have been studied, and keys in the same common sequence are placed in the electrical switch matrix such that three keys down cannot produce a fourth "phantom" key by shorting out the matrix.
 The simplest way to accomplish this is to put all keys in the same common sequence on the same X or Y line of the switch matrix.
 As long as the electronics do not see more than two keys on different X and Y lines, which would create a phantom key, it will continue to process the next key depressed.
 This typically produces four- to five-key rollover for the most common key sequences.